gitkraft/gitkraft/README.md

 GitKraft is a platform for distributing **software as source code**, combined with a patch management system designed to help end-users easily **manage and preserve their custom, source-level modifications**.

-The patch management system enables users to **reapply** their changes following **software updates**.
+The patch management system enables users to **re-apply** their changes following **software updates**.
 GitKraft stores patches as Git commits and uses GitHub as its user interface.
 Currently, GitKraft offers more than 100 open-source Helm charts, all of which can be easily customized and maintained through patches.

 ## Why Choose GitKraft?